Ruger Red Label: Design

 The Red Label originally featured a blued receiver.
 Later models utilized a stainless steel receiver with hammer forged barrels.
 The shooter could determine which barrel to fire by means of a selector mounted on the tang.
-Early production models typically had fixed chokes but most Red Labels manufactured since the mid 1980s were tapped to accept screw in choke tubes for various purposes.
+Early production models typically had fixed chokes but most Red Labels manufactured since the mid-1980s were tapped to accept screw in choke tubes for various purposes.
 The butt stock and forend are oil-finished American walnut with machine cut checkering on the grip and forend.
+Stainless steel receivers became standard in 1985.

 The Red Label was available with either an English straight stock or a pistol grip stock.
 The checkering pattern changed several times during the production run.
 Several variants of the Red Label were offered by Ruger including the Woodside.
 Introduced in 1995 and produced until 2002, the Ruger Red Label Woodside used select Circassian walnut for its forearm and buttstock, which extended into the action on two side panels.
+Woodside shotguns were only available in 12 gauge.
 Ruger also offered an all-weather version of the Red Label with stainless steel barrels and a black, synthetic forearm and buttstock.
 Hand Engraving at extra cost was offered by several master engravers including John J. Adams, John Adams II, Bryson Gwinnell, Carmine Lombardy, Alvin White, Andrew Bourdin, and Jon Ashford of Ruger.

 In 1999 Ruger's 50th Anniversary special CNC cut engraved with 24 kt Gold Birds 28 gauge Grouse, 20 gauge Pheasant, 12 gauge Duck.
 Later produced CNC cut engraved 28 gauge gold Woodcock, 20 gauge gold Grouse, 12 gauge gold Pheasant and 12 gauge All Weather gold Duck.

 The Red Label was primarily intended as a sporting shotgun for waterfowling, upland game hunting as well as in skeet and sporting clays.